iluwatar/java-design-patterns/private-class-data/README.md

 Wikipedia says

-> Private class data is a design pattern in computer programming used to encapsulate class
+> Private class data is a design pattern in computer programming used to encapsulate a class
 > attributes and their manipulation.

 **Programmatic Example**

 Taking our stew example from above.
-First we have a `Stew` class where its data is not protected by private class data, making the stew's ingredient mutable to class methods.
+First, we have a `Stew` class where its data is not protected by private class data, making the stew's ingredient mutable to class methods.

 ```java